“Master in Neurosciences: from the Bench to the Bedside”

 Master Research Project / MRP

-The Master has an international agreement with the Institut Pasteur/Sorbonne Université (Paris) for the interchange of students.
-The inyerchage consists in the participation durina week in the Development and plasticity of the nervous system (DPSN) Course of the Pasteur Institute.
+The Master’s program has an international agreement with the Institut Pasteur/Sorbonne Université (Paris) for a student exchange program.
+This program includes participation in the Development and Plasticity of the Nervous System (DPSN) course at the Institut Pasteur for one week.

 » English link Institut Pasteur